Weehooey/pfSense-scripts/README.md

   - 2.5.2
   - 2.6.0
   - 2.7.0
+  - 2.7.2
 - pfSense Plus
   - 23.05
   - 23.05.1

-Thank you to contributors on this [Netgate forum post](https://forum.netgate.com/topic/162083/pfsense-vm-on-proxmox-qemu-agent-installation).
+Thanks to contributors on this [Netgate forum post](https://forum.netgate.com/topic/162083/pfsense-vm-on-proxmox-qemu-agent-installation).
 You can also find some troubleshooting tips on the same forum post.